Touch, September 2013

 Introducing the Touch Mentorship Programme

-Touch is establishing a curated mentorship programme, whereby assistance is given to individuals whose methods and aims of working we respect and would like to support.
+Touch has established a curated mentorship programme, whereby assistance is given to individuals whose methods and aims of working we respect and would like to support.
 This could take the form of assistance with application and grant proposals, working practices and also with general advice and input from our experience and background in the creative industry.

 Please note: this programme is curated so we cannot accept any applications.